 Being members of the VSLA group in Na Kham village, Mr. Ly Hong Hai and his wife, Mrs. Ha Thi Quy, are happy to have a sum of money for every lunar new year, known as Tet in Vietnam, and for their oldest daughter to pay for the college.

-Located in Na Kham village, Thanh Van commune, Cho Moi district, Bac Kan province (Vietnam), the wooden stilt house of Mr. Hai, 62 years old, and Mrs. Quy, 52 years old, is empty, showing no sign of any valuable furniture.
+Located in Na Kham village, Thanh Van commune, Cho Moi district, Bac Kan province (Vietnam), the wooden stilt house of Mr. Hai, 62 years old, and Mrs. Quy, 53 years old, is empty, showing no sign of any valuable furniture.
 Their second daughter suffers from cerebral palsy and must rely on them for every daily activity.
 Their other two daughters are still in their school and college years.
-Mr. Hai himself graduated from the University of Commerce years ago before working at the Provincial Procuratorate.
+It has been a long time since Mr. Hai himself graduated from the University of Commerce and worked at the Provincial Procuratorate.
 An accident ruined one of his eyes, forcing him to retire early in 1996.
 Since then, he has earned a living by farming.

 The poverty in Na Kham village is visible.
 The village road has not been concretised as in most others.
-Most people have few opportunities to earn a better living.
+The majority of villagers has few opportunities to earn a better living.

 Mr. Hai and his wife started to plant bananas in 2004.
-In 2010, in a CARE’s project joinly implemented by ADC, Mr. Hai became the leader of a group working on cattle and plantation structural transformation.
-The family’s income improved from about 1 million dong per month in 2010 to 2-3 million dong in recent years.
+Six years later, in a CARE’s project jointly implemented by ADC, Mr. Hai became the leader of a group working on moving cattle and plantation into more sustainable livelihoods.
+The family’s income improved from about 1 million dong per month in 2010, or 45 USD, to 2-3 million dong, or 85-130 USD, in recent years.

-Under the project, Ms. Quỵ joined Na Kham Village Savings and Loan Association (VSLA) in 2017.
-This was the first time she had got the opportunity to learn how to save money, how to plan daily business, how to share domestic work with her husbands and children.
-Moreover, the group saving activities helped her save an amount of money by the end of each year, which proved to be practical and useful.
+Under the project, Ms. Quy joined Na Kham Village Savings and Loan Association (VSLA) in 2017.
+This was the first time she had got the opportunity to learn how to save money, how to plan daily business, and how to share domestic work with her husbands and children.
+Moreover, the group saving activities helped her put aside an amount of money by the end of each year, which proved to be practical and useful.
+In their meetings twice a month, the group members save money and share experiences about any topics of their interest, mostly about farming or gender equality.
 The share is valued only at 20,000 dong, or less than one US dollar.
-In their meetings twice a month, the group members save money and share experiences about any topics of their interest, mostly about farming or gender equality.
-Though modest, the mutual fund really helps its members out at difficult times.
+Though modest, the mutual fund and saved money really help its members out at difficult times.

 “I felt very happy after joining the group.
 I was able to connect with other women in the village.
 All our savings are distributed at the end of the year, so everyone was excited.
 If I leave my little saving at home, I can take it out at any time.
 In VSLA, our money is put in a locked safe, so we are very confident.”Mrs. Ha Thi Quy.